A truncated version of this piece appears on IM1776.com

 A new addiction had taken hold of the Western world— to an ecstasy of toying with information through a kind of pornographic speculation, in which we wonder about its meaning, origin, veracity and potential.
 And the culture of America was particularly ripe for this sort of shift.
 This voracious appetite for information struck the American people in a time of crumbling national identity— the post-60’s disillusionment, the failure of Vietnam, and the burgeoning of a new American imperialism.
 A vacuum of meaning had begun to open, and the consumption-based lifestyle that came to characterize the 80’s was an effective, omnipresent opiate.

 The overwhelming success of the dramatized news formula was predicated on this new fascination.
 With news media having proven itself a profitable venture, the competition among outlets accelerated the corporatization of the industry.
-The effects of this corporatization throughout the 80’s and 90’s led to the consolidation of the media industry through a race to acquire smaller outlets and expand territory.
+The effects of this corporatization throughout the 80’s and 90’s led to the consolidation of the media industry through a race to acquire smaller outlets and expand market share.
 Timely government deregulation played a major role as well, most infamously in the form of Clinton’s 1996 Telecommunications Act.
 While this piece of legislation repeatedly cites market stimulation (affirming throughout its concern for “the public interest”) as its primary reasoning for the relaxation of ownership restrictions, the real world effect was a green light for these rapid acquisitions and mergers.
 As the industry became dominated by consolidated behemoths, the big money at stake led to profit-motives even more directly steering their trajectories, placing ever more emphasis on the tried and true revenue generators: infotainment-style, dramatized news with wide appeal, particularly among key advertising demographics.

 The fallacy of the Telecommunications Act and profiteering executives is that news media should not be subjected to such market principles as other commodities— to treat it as such is to undermine its unique role in the democratic process.
 The encouragement of competition among media corporations in a deregulated market led to the treatment of news as a commodity.
 Whether this long-term consequence went unconsidered or was simply disregarded in favor of profits is anyone’s guess.
 This perversion of the industry by capitalist principles has degraded the institutions’ integrity and naturally their reputations as well, clearly evidenced in the public’s current lack of trust.
 It’s a cycle that began with the deregulation of the 80s and 90s and continues to accelerate in the internet-era mediascape in which greater competition necessitates new sustainability models.

-The cycle is self-perpetuating, with players willfully instigating the compulsion for information— from frantic headlines about the next “imminent threat” to the Pavlovian Fox News Alert chime— all exacerbated by unprecedented connectivity.
-And in the rabidly competitive and endlessly precarious media industry, understanding and exploiting this fascination is the key to survival.
+The cycle is self-perpetuating, with players willfully instigating the compulsion for information— from frantic headlines about the next imminent threat to the Pavlovian Fox News Alert chime— all exacerbated by unprecedented connectivity.
+And in the rabidly competitive and endlessly precarious media industry, understanding and exploiting this compulsion is the key to survival.
 The media industry traffics in and thrives on the exploitation of highly abstracted, ambiguous signs.
 A given event, especially a distant or obscured one, is valuable for its malleability.
 Conjecture and speculation in this sense are infinitely renewable, endlessly capable of capturing the attention of an audience compelled to always know more.

 The modern business models of media companies necessitate sensationalism and appeal to our implicit negativity bias in order to stay abreast at the breakneck pace of an industry in which competition is fierce, speed is crucial, and profits are shrinking.
 In this demand for content fact and opinion are increasingly blurred as analysts and interpreters crowd the spotlight.
 Short-form explanatory journalism, opinion-based programming and infotainment-style coverage, whether of overseas warzones, home-grown terrorists or any cause for alarm to fuel the 24-hour news cycle, have become the rules that govern the market.
 This amorally capitalistic approach to commodified news is well encapsulated in former CBS CEO Les Moonves’ take on their coverage of the 2016 election: “It may not be good for America, but it’s damn good for CBS.”
 A media industry dominated by for-profit business models, constantly at the whim of advertisers will always be prone to these pitfalls, and so long as our addiction to the media spectacle— to sensational, pornographic information— persists, the media-at-large will not only have financial incentive, but will be existentially required to feed into the cycle.
 And being that the media is critical to so many aspects of modern life and government, this change has subtle and insidious implications.

 One of the functions of modern media is to provide models of reality around which we can shape our worldview.
-Baudrillard makes this observation in The Precession of the Simulacra: our media models precede our assessment of reality.
+Baudrillard makes this observation in The Precession of the Simulacra: our models precede our assessment of reality.
 We rely on media constructs as our immediate referents for our worldview, forming a conception of reality based on accepted models and beliefs.
 This subjective mapping is the basis of his term hyperreality.
 When verification of the information presented to you is functionally impossible, if they’re accepted, the models become indistinguishable from the real.
-With this increased competition in the market, we are given a vast array of curated content feeds through the multitudes of new-era media outlets.
-We are no longer subjected to a singularly coherent hyperreality, to one comparably stable simulacrum presented to us via a few relatively homogenous mainstream cable news networks à la the 1970’s.
+With this increased competition in the market, we’re given a vast array of curated content feeds through the multitudes of new-era media outlets.
+We’re no longer subjected to a singularly coherent hyperreality, to one comparably stable simulacrum presented to us via a few relatively homogenous mainstream cable news networks à la the 1970’s.

 The public’s historically low trust in the media over the past decade precipitated this crisis, and we are now dealing with the fallout.
 A Gallup poll from late August 2019 shows that roughly half of respondents say they do not trust national media, but also reveals that there is a massive difference in perception of several leading news networks between Democrats and Republicans: 69% of Republicans trust Fox News, compared to a mere 30% of Democrats.
 Conversely, while 79% of Democrats trust ABC, CBS and NBC, only 35% of Republicans agree.
 The widest gap is unsurprisingly Trump’s favorite punching bag, CNN: just 20% of Republicans trust the network as opposed to 72% of Democrats.
 The two parties are not just insular in their media choices, but they actively doubt the veracity of what they deem oppositional media.
 And while these legacy institutions are losing viewership, this is a concerning statistic in that they still represent a majority of the US population’s media, and as the industry continues to fragment, the onus will be placed on the individual to seek out their own media from hundreds of options.